Distal Actions of Automorphisms of Lie Groups $G$ on $\rm Sub_{G}$: Characterisation of automorphisms of Lie groups which act distally on Sub

 As observed above, $T$ acts trivially on $G/N$.
 If possible, suppose $T\ne\Id$.
-Then $N\subset S_T\ne G$ and, as $[G,G]\subset N$ (cf.\ \cite{Rag}, Proposition 3.11), we get that $S_T$ is a closed proper normal subgroup of $G$ and $G/S_T$ is a nontrivial connected abelian group.
-There exists $x\in G\mi S_T$ is such that the image of $x$ in $G/S_T$ generates an infinite group.
+Then $N\subset S_T\ne G$ and, as $[G,G]\subset N$ \cite[Proposition 3.11]{Rag}, , we get that $S_T$ is a proper closed normal subgroup of $G$ and $G/S_T$ is a nontrivial connected abelian group.
+There exists $x\in G\mi S_T$ such that the image of $x$ in $G/S_T$ generates an infinite group.
 In particular, $G_x\cap S_T=\{e\}$, where $G_x$ is the cyclic group generated by $x$.
-Here, $T(x)=xg$ for some $g\in N$ and $g\ne e$.
+As $T$ acts trivially on $G/N$, $T(x)=xg$ for some $g\in N$ and $g\ne e$.
 Since $N$ is simply connected and nilpotent, it has no nontrivial compact subgroup.
 Since $T|_N=\Id$, we get by Lemma \ref{discrete} that $T\not\in\nc$.
-This contradicts the hypothesis and hence $T=\Id$. \end{proof}
+This contradicts the hypothesis, and hence $T=\Id$. \end{proof}